jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

   - Docker Containers
   - & probably everything else
 - This setting tells the client to stop evaluating relevance if things are not changing.
+  - The client will "wake" automatically if notified of new content.

 ## _BESRelay_HealthCheck_EnableAtStartup